BluemlJ/AiBirds/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Troubleshooting

+### System language problems (especially for german contributors)
+The problem looks like the objects didn't spawn but the actual problem is that the objects did spawn out of the level boundaries.
+The reason for this turned out to be the language configuration of the system.
+In my case the system language is de_DE and for this, the decimal point is not a point but a comma (e.g. 2,7).
+The problem is that unity3D uses the system configuration for their coordination system and coordinates like x=2.5, y=8.4 could not be interpreted correctly.
+My solution was to start ScienceBirds with the language en_US.UTF-8 so that unity3D uses points for floats instead of commas.

 ## Acknowledgements